Jezla/weekend-scheduler/README.md

-#HOW TO LAUNCH APPLICATION
+## HOW TO LAUNCH APPLICATION

-Frontend
+### Frontend
-- After installing nodeJs, go to frontend folder and type npm start Backend
+- After installing nodeJs with npm, go to frontend folder and type npm start
+### Backend
-- Install flask and run the app.py file
+- Install flask with npm and run the app.py file

 # weekend-scheduler